 Internet of Things – The future of the security industry?

 Security technology is primarily about creating added value and competitive advantages for those who use it.
 As all types of organizations seek to improve security, create smart and integrated security solutions, and gain all these competitive advantages for their security operations, it's safe to assume that the importance of IoT will continue to skyrocket and have a tremendous impact on the world's security infrastructure.

-While the physical security industry overall has not yet fully embraced a pure one-single-platform ecosystem, more customers, system integrators, and manufacturers are jointly collaborating to make this a reality.
-However, as IoT devices become more sophisticated, security data correlation technology will soon move beyond real-time monitoring and instead focus more on the use of predictive analytics.
-Future-proof security companies will thrive not because of the size and strength of their workforce but by becoming technology-driven and open-minded regarding new technologies like cloud- and IoT-based interoperability of their operational systems.
-They will invest in resources that will help them replace the current reactive approach to operational risk management with more proactive methods.
+While the physical security industry has not yet fully embraced a pure one-single-platform ecosystem, more customers, system integrators, and manufacturers are collaborating to make this a reality.
+However, as IoT devices become more sophisticated, security data correlation technology will soon move beyond real-time monitoring and focus more on predictive analytics.
+Future-proof security companies will thrive not because of the size and strength of their workforce but by becoming technology-driven and open-minded regarding new technologies like a cloud and IoT-based interoperability of their operational systems.
+They will invest in resources to help them replace the reactive approach to operational risk management with more proactive methods.